-The current members of the Audit Committee are Ms. Naudie (Chair), Mr. Whittle and Ms. Wood.
+The current members of the Audit Committee are Ms. Naudie (Chair), Ms. Ashby and Mr. Vereecke.
 All the members of the Audit Committee are considered to be "independent" and "financially literate" as defined in Multilateral Instrument 52-110 - Audit Committees.

-The following table describes the education and experience of each Audit Committee member that is relevant to the performance of his responsibilities as an Audit Committee member (for more information, see "Directors and Officers" in this AIF):
+See "Directors and Officers" in this AIF for a description of the education and experience of each Audit Committee member that is relevant to the performance of their responsibilities as an Audit Committee member.